ins0mniaque/srcenv/srcenv.1.md

 :   Specify when to use colored output: \*auto\*, never or always. `` ` ``auto`` ` `` disables colors if the output goes to a pipe.

+\--export-colors

+:   Cache terminal capabilities to SRCENV_RESTORE to improve performance.
+For details, see ENVIRONMENT section below.

+\--clear-colors

+:   Clear cached terminal capabilities from SRCENV_RESTORE.

 -x VAR, \--exclude VAR, -x=VAR, \--exclude=VAR

 :   Exclude VAR from exported variables (can be used multiple times).